abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 One of the conclusions is that because of a larger-than-normal amount of mail-in voting, the vote may not be decided in one night.
 There may be a lot of uncertainty.

-And third, Belarus saw police violence against protestors and opposition candidates after a disputed election this week.
+And third, Belarus used police violence against protestors and opposition candidates after a disputed election this week.
 The weird thing about it for me is I'm not thinking 'this wouldn't happen in America', but rather 'this looks a lot like Portland'.

 FWIW, here's what our state dept [wrote about Belarus](https://www.state.gov/presidential-elections-in-belarus/):